Noa Hermele, Director

-Agnieszka works as Recruitment Officer at Paideia and Educational coordinator at Paideia Folkhögskola.
-She is Paideia alumna (Lise Meitner fellow 2018/2019) and an active member at Gdansk Jewish Community.
+She is Paideia alumna and an active member of Stockholm and Gdansk Jewish Communities.
 She graduated from University of Warsaw, Jewish Open University in Warsaw and Autonomous University of Madrid.
-She holds MA’s in French and Spanish literature and language and specializes in poetry translation.
-She has been involved in creation and organization of ‘Los Encuentros’ project in Gdansk, aiming to bring the Sephardic culture closer to Polish audience.
+She holds an MA in Spanish literature and language and specializes in translation.

 Erik Gribbe, CFO

-Erik Gribbe is CFO at Paideia.
-Until 2017, he served as Director of Paideia Project-Incubator at Paideia, and has been responsible for a number of other Paideia programs.
-He also does program development, administration and resource development at Paideia.
-He holds a BA and MA in Business and Economics from the Stockholm School of Economics and ESADE in Spain, and a BA in Liberal Arts from Stockholm University.
-Prior to joining Paideia in 2007, he has worked for the UNICEF, setting up a municipal statistics office in the Dominican Republic, as a high school teacher, translator and as volunteer at the Red Cross for many years.
-His previous background is in the performing arts, as a dancer at the Royal Swedish Ballet for ten years.
+Erik is the CFO at Paideia, Erik Gribbe is CFO at Paideia.
+He previously served as the Director of the Paideia Project-Incubator and has been responsible for a number of other programs at Paideia.
+He holds a BA and an MA in Business and Economics from the Stockholm School of Economics and ESADE in Spain, and a BA in Liberal Arts from Stockholm University.
+Before joining Paideia, he has worked for UNICEF in the Dominican Republic, as a high school teacher, a translator and a volunteer at the Red Cross for many years.
+His background is in the performing arts, where he was a dancer at the Royal Swedish Ballet for 10 years.

 Barbara Lerner Spectre, Founding Director